 The lookahead method provided by the packet_in packet abstraction evaluates to a set of bits from the input packet without advancing the nextBitIndex pointer.
 Similar to extract, it will transition to reject and set the error if there are not enough bits in the packet.
-The lookahead method can be invoked as follows, where T must be a type with fixed width.
-In case of success the result of the evaluation of lookahead returns a value of type T.
+When lookahead returns a value that contains headers (e.g., a header type, or a struct containing headers), the headers values in the returned result are always valid (otherwise lookahead must have transitioned to the reject state).